How a Los Angeles County Family Court Determines if a Parent is Unfitfz1208

 Seek Legal Guidance From Our Child Custody Lawyers

 If you are seeking a divorce and child custody issues need to be determined, you need to consult with the Los Angeles divorce and family law attorneys at Furman & Zavatsky LLP.
 Our lawyers need to thoroughly review the details of your claims the other parent is unfit.
 Remember, allegations are not enough to be awarded sole custody.
 We understand you are going through a stressful event and probably need some legal guidance.
 It’s important to note family court judges view parental fitness as an integral part of a child custody decision.
 In order for them to determine what is in the best interests of the child, it will include reviewing the status of both parents.
 If it can be proven one parent is more stable than the other, judges could award primary custody to that parent.
 Parental fitness is frequently a mechanism used in child custody battles.
 There are some generally accepted grounds a parent can use against the other to show they are unfit.
 These include abuse, neglect, domestic violence, mental illness, substance abuse, incarceration, among other factors.
+It’s important to understand the difference between physical and legal child custody in California.
 Let’s take a closer review of the main factors below.

 Factors Determining Whether a Parent is Unfit